team3990/TechVisionCoproc/README.md

 Commands handled by the coprocessor so far:

 - reset				: stops processing, destroys results
 - status			: returns internal status
 - saveimg			: captures an image from camera and dumps it to disk
 - test				: executes a fake command
-- r_test				: sends back "Test mode 1: result=pi"
+- r_test			: sends back "Output of dummy_command: result = 42"
 - r_saveimg            		: sends back filename of saved image from cam or "Trying to save empty image!" if no camera is connected.

 Additional notes